bqv/rc/README.md

 	/usr/{bin,sbin,lib} -> host/{bin,sbin,lib}
 	/{bin,sbin,lib} -> host/{bin,sbin,lib}

-And stuff under "profile/abstractions" is copied from those shipped from apparmor (in "/etc/apparmor.d/abstractions"), but with path adjusted for that layout.
+And stuff under "profiles/abstractions" is copied from those shipped from apparmor (in "/etc/apparmor.d/abstractions"), but with paths adjustable for that layout via "multiarch" var (see "profiles/tunables/multiarch").

+For instance, with default `@{multiarch}=""`, `/usr/@{multiarch}{lib/firefox,bin}/firefox` will be `/usr/{lib/firefox,bin}/firefox`, but with `@{multiarch}=*-linux-gnu*/`, it will be `/usr/x86_64-pc-linux-gnu/{lib/firefox,bin}/firefox`.
+Note that final slash in "multiarch" var is required if it isn't empty.

-Default "/etc/apparmor.d/abstractions" can be used with these profiles, as they should have same exact stuff, but with more "classic" layout.
+Default "/etc/apparmor.d/abstractions" can probably be used with these profiles, as they should have same stuff, but with more "classic" layout.

+**BUT** as I'm not using multiarch-distro these days, all this stuff might be bitrotten, and all the profile attachment specs are wrong for multiarch (e.g. "/usr/bin/firefox"), as I've never figured-out how to attach same profile to multiple binaries easily.